rokokot/pictoSeq/README.md

 ### Cluster Setup

-For experiments with larger models, we recommend running the script on a distributed cluster, or a CUDA capable GPU.
+For experiments with larger models, we recommend running the script on a cluster, or a CUDA ready GPU.
 For ...

 ```bash
 # Set up environment variables